-Individuals employed in non-tenure track positions may apply, on an equal basis with other candidates for tenure track positions which may become available.
+Individuals employed in non-tenure track positions may apply on an equal basis with other candidates for tenure track positions which may become available.

 The transfer of individuals from tenure-track positions to non-tenure track positions shall be effected on a voluntary basis only.
-(BR Minutes, 1982-83, p.
-255-256)
+(BR Minutes, 1982-83, pp. 255-256)

 3.1.8.
-POST RETIREMENT EMPLOYMENT\\
+Employment Beyond Retirement

-\\The Policy Manual of the Board of Regents, Second Edition, 1982, Section 802.0904.
+The Policy Manual of the Board of Regents, February 2004, Section 802.0903.